gomlx/go-xla/README.md

-To manually install it, or if you want a specific version, consider using the command line installer with `go run github.com/gomlx/go-xla/cmd/pjrt_installer@latest` and follow the self-explanatory menu (or provide the flags for a quiet installation)
+To manually install it, or if you want a specific version, consider using the command line installer with `go run github.com/gomlx/go-xla/cmd/pjrt_installer@latest` and follow the self-explanatory menu (or provide the flags for a quiet installation).
+Or run it with `go run github.com/gomlx/go-xla/cmd/pjrt_installer@latest -autoinstall`.

 ## 🤔 FAQ